UKCloud/documentation/docs/articles/azure/azs-how-resize-unmanaged-disk.md

 Stop-AzureRmVM -ResourceGroupName $RGName -Name $VMName

 # Set the size of the unmanaged OS disk to the desired value and update the VM
-$VM.StorageProfile.OSDisk.DiskSizeGB = <output form="DiskSize" name="result">&lt;Disk Size&gt;</output>
+$VM.StorageProfile.OSDisk.DiskSizeGB = <output form="DiskSize" name="result" style="display: inline;">&lt;Disk Size&gt;</output>
 Update-AzureRmVM -ResourceGroupName $RGName -VM $VM

 # Restart the VM
 Start-AzureRmVM -ResourceGroupName $RGName -Name $VMName
 </code></pre>

+## Expanding the volume

-After expanding the disk, it is necessary to go into the OS and expand the volume to actually use the newly allocated space.
-To do so please follow these steps:
+After expanding the disk, you must go into the OS and expand the volume to actually use the newly allocated space.
+To do so follow these steps:

 # [Windows VM](#tab/tabid-1)

-1. Open an RDP connection to your VM
+1. Open an RDP connection to your VM.

-2. Open a command prompt and type `diskpart`
+2. Open a command prompt and type `diskpart`.

 3. At the `DISKPART` prompt, type `list volume`.
 Take note of the volume you want to extend.